We have this notion that in business, we are immune at times.

 How does the vehicle know it’s the right user?
 Proximity to smart phone, fingerprint, scan, etc?

 These were all major questions I had to address to the users and it was extremely insightful to run through these initial tests.
 I ended up changing the task for the last user to be more straight forward.
 Instead of meeting with friends, it would be grocery shopping which would require them to carry items in a vehicle.
 Furthermore, if you want to add decals on the windows of your vehicle, go to foam core website.
 You’ll also read there which one will reign supreme?
 Window Decals or Window Clings.
 On other articles, take a look at this blog about raleigh family lawyer.
 Also, car accident lawyer Maryland recover millions each and every month for the injured accident victim.
-Learn more at marylandaccident.com
+Learn more at marylandaccident.com and you can know more from Cohen Law Group about personal injuries as their team of expert attorneys have never failed their clients.

 I redrew my paper prototype on a flip notebook for easier prompts for the user to use and, in turn, helped me to draw out the screens on the grid format.
 In addition to the new prototype, I began a more high fidelity prototype and wrote a script for my users to reflect the new scenario.
 I stripped out all of the material from the initial versions that were essentially features instead of a minimum viable product to pare down the bandwidth for myself and the user.
 I tested 2 users for this last test, and found it to be much more concise than before with the users navigating much easier.